GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/maximize-ad-relevance/index.md

 ([DSPs](/docs/privacy-sandbox/glossary/#dsp)) and data management platforms ([DMPs](/docs/privacy-sandbox/glossary/#dmp)).

-These segments are typically built by tracking individuals using third-party cookies and then grouping users based on a taxonomy of categories and proprietary methodologies for determining when a user qualifies for a category.
+Segments are typically built by tracking individuals using third-party cookies and then grouping users based on a taxonomy of categories and proprietary methodologies for determining when a user qualifies for a category.